-The Board has determined that there are only three (3) key management personnel in the Group for the financial year ended 30 June 2017.
-The aggregate total remuneration paid to the top three key management personnel (who are not directors or the CEO) for the financial year ended 30 June 2017 is approximately \$600,000.
+The aggregate total remuneration paid to the top two key management personnel (who are not directors or the CEO) for the financial year ended 30 June 2018 is approximately \$450,000.

-Our CEO, Mr Cheng Yao Tong, our Deputy Chief Executive Officer, Ms Cheng Li Hui and our Non-Executive Director, Ms Cheng Li Chen are the children of Mr Cheng Buck Poh @ Chng Bok Poh.
+Our CEO, Mr Cheng Yao Tong and our Non-Executive Directors, Ms Cheng Li Chen and Ms Cheng Li Hui are the children of Mr Cheng Buck Poh @ Chng Bok Poh.
 In addition, Ms Cheng Wee Ling, the Managing Director of Tele-centre Services Pte Ltd is the daughter of Mr Cheng Buck Poh @ Chng Bok Poh.

-Save as disclosed, there are no other employees of the Group who is an immediate family member of any Director or the CEO or a controlling shareholder and whose remuneration exceeds \$50,000 during the financial year ended 30 June 2017. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).
-The Board believes that it is for the benefit of the Company and the Group that the remuneration of the employees who are immediate family members of a Director or the CEO be kept in the bands of \$250,000 instead of incremental bands of \$50,000, due to its sensitive nature and the Company's concern over poaching of the employees by competitors.
+Save as disclosed, there are no other employees of the Group who is an immediate family member of any Director or the CEO or a controlling shareholder and whose remuneration exceeds \$50,000 during the financial year ended 30 June 2018. ("Immediate family member" refers to the spouse, child, adopted child, step-child, brother, sister or parent).

-No termination, retirement and post-employment benefit, share option, share-based incentive and awards or other long-term incentive has been granted to the Director or key management personnel during the financial year ended 30 June 2017.
+No termination, retirement and post-employment benefit or other long-term incentive has been granted to the Director or key management personnel during the financial year ended 30 June 2018.

-The Company has no employee share option scheme or other long-term incentive scheme in place, and will consider such schemes as and when it deems necessary.
+The Company currently has no employee share option scheme or other long-term incentive scheme in place, and the RC will consider such schemes as and when it deems necessary.